department-of-veterans-affairs/va.gov-team/products/ask-va/design/User research/05-2024 Dashboard/Research plan.md

 ### Recruitment approach

-We will work with Perigean to recruit Veterans and with the GI Bill team to recruit business submitters, such as Work study site supervisors or School Certifying Officials (SCOs).
+We will work with Perigean to recruit Veterans.

+We will also work the GI Bill team to recruit business submitters, such as Work study site supervisors or School Certifying Officials (SCOs).

 ### Recruitment criteria

+#### Veterans

 We will recruit 10 Veterans for a total of 7-8 completed sessions.